gralliry/Pytorch-NN-Model-Design/README.md

 The sample files are in the ```template``` folder.

-Note: Since the general model parameter file is large, it will not be uploaded to [github.com](https://github.com), if the code does not have the logic to create this folder, please create your own ```parameter``` folder.
+Note: Since the general model parameter file is large, it will not be uploaded to [github.com](https://github.com), if the code does not have the logic to create this folder, please create your own ```checkpoint``` folder.

 ```
 dataset/      # Folder to store the data set

-parameter/    # Folder to store model parameters
+checkpoint/    # Folder to store model parameters

 criterion.py  # loss function